antoniocapelo/antoniocapelo.github.com/_posts/2013-07-28-lets-start-this.md

 	url: https://github.com/username/username.github.com/blob/master

 ### _includes
-This directory holds all the html *snippets* you will include in your layouts in the future.
-It'll store files with the html code your site reuses on every load, like menubar.html, header.html, footer.html, etc.
+This directory holds all the html *snippets* you will need include in your layouts in the future.
+Basically, It'll store files with the html code your site reuses on every load, like menubar.html, header.html, footer.html, etc.
+Example:

 {% raw %}